C8 (French TV channel): License renewal rejection and wind-down of network

 Among the elements that led to the decision of the media authority made public in February 2025, Arcom highlighted the failure of C8 concerning its obligations to offer programming mainly composed of entertainment and magazine shows; and lack of diversity in its schedule, including "the nightly reading program constitutes more than a quarter of the magazine offering".
 Furthermore, the fiction offering, estimated at 1,700 hours by year, was not original and almost systematically exploited the rebroadcasting of series previously offered by other channels.
 Arcom also noted that C8 did not respect its request to abandon live broadcast of Touche pas à mon poste !, presented by Cyril Hanouna, without providing a written commitment defining the terms, while the latter has accumulated a record 7.6 million euros in fines for his excesses.
 Arcom also recalled during its hearing of C8 for the renewal of its frequency that the channel had been fined a total of 7,610,001 euros in the previous 8 years, which is the first.
 Most of the sanctions were due to the program Touche pas à mon poste !.
 The organization of the channel had never changed to stop the misconduct despite Arcom's reminders to the channels concerning, among other things, their obligations regarding pluralism of information, control of the antenna, advertising, and broadcasting.
 L'informé reported in July 2024 that the channel had never generated any profit, and that the amount of its losses since 2005 amounted to 736 million euros.

 An unlikely solution considered by experts in the audiovisual sector, C8 could nevertheless survive despite its cessation of broadcasting through the DTT, by exploiting other distribution networks of the Canal+ group, notably via the internet.

 C8, alongside NRJ 12, is the third French national private channel to see its broadcasting authorisation removed, after TV6 in 1987 then La Cinq in 1992, following its bankruptcy.
+After the 1st of March 2025, a temporary static message « LA CHAÎNE C8 A CESSÉ D’ÉMETTRE » would be shown on TV until the 6th of June.
+(Depending on operators, the message will vary.
+The new channel 8 would be LCP-AN / Public Sénat.
+From the 6th of June and onwards.